lambry/apison/README.md

 Apison is little WordPress plugin to fetch, cache and access API data (JSON).

-Simply add your api endpoints (with token if applicable) in the WordPress admin (under Settings -> Apison), then you can access the cached API data via the helper class or rest endpoints.
+Simply add your api endpoints (with token if applicable) in the WordPress admin (under Settings->Apison), then you can access the cached API data via the helper class or rest endpoints.

 ## Admin interface
 ![screenshot](screenshot.png)